6 Ways a Book Writing Coach Can Help You Birth Your Story

 When I found out I was pregnant with my first child, my husband and I spent a lot of time discussing what things would look like for us in the delivery room.
 I knew that I wanted to experience a natural birth and that, if possible, I wanted to labor for as long as I could in our home.
 I wanted to be comfortable.
 I wanted to be in control.
 And I wanted to do everything I could to watch this story, this new chapter in our lives unfold in the way that I had envisioned it.

-And while I dreamt of my birth story and of meeting my child for the first time, I also realized that, while I knew a lot about my baby and about my body, I really knew little about how to bring life into the world.
+While I dreamt of my birth story and of meeting my child for the first time, I also realized that, while I knew a lot about my baby and about my body, I really knew little about how to bring life into the world.
 And so I looked for support and guidance from someone who had done this before, someone who could help push me past my self-limiting beliefs and relentlessly encourage me to achieve my goals.
 I wanted someone to be there whose job was solely to support me on my laboring journey, whatever that ended up looking like in the end.
 She would not be there to help deliver the baby, she would not be there to take my pain away, but she would be there to stand beside me, to be another hand to hold, to encourage me to do the hard work.

 And so, in an effort to ensure that I had another level of support to make this story possible, we decided to enlist another to join our support team, someone outside of my midwife and husband.
 We hired our doula, Mary.